kien/ctrlp.vim/readme.md

 ## Basic Usage
 * Press `<c-p>` or run `:CtrlP` to invoke CtrlP.
-* Press `<c-f>` `<c-b> while CtrlP is open to switch between find file, find buffer, and find MRU file modes.
+* Press `<c-f>` and `<c-b>` while CtrlP is open to switch between find file, find buffer, and find MRU file modes.
 * Ever remember only a file’s name but not where it is?
 Press `<c-d>` while CtrlP is open to switch to filename only search.
 * Use `*` `?` `^` `+` or `|` in the prompt to submit the string as a Vim’s regexp pattern.
 * Or press `<c-r>` while CtrlP is open to switch to full regexp search mode.
-* End the input string with a colon `:` followed by a number to jump to that line in the selected file.
+* End the input string with a colon `:` followed with a number to jump to that line in the selected file.
 e.g. `abc:45` to open the file matched the pattern and jump to line 45.

 _Screenshot: filename only mode with the match window focused._